miraclewkf/captcha-MXNet/README.md

 ### Attention

-* The result of model is sensitive to `learning rate`
+* The result of model is sensitive to `learning rate` and is a little difficult to converge.